bitcointranscripts/bitcointranscripts/bitcoinology/what-is-lightning-network.md

 Channels are opened for a certain amount of money, and then we have that amount of money in that channel.

 Think of it: there are lots of channels with different amounts—one with $50, one with $500, one with $100—all over the place, and we're trying to move money around through these channels.
-Sorry, I didn't explain all this, because I didn't want to get too much in the weeds, you know?
+Sorry, I didn't explain all this, because I didn't want to get too much in the weeds.
 Liquidity is something we're talking about, how much money is available to be moved in certain directions through the network.
 Is that helping?